Notarial Services for Individuals

 Delaware.

-I usually check first with the foreign legal adviser or the instructing private institutions, such as a bank, as to whether an apostille is required.
+Do please check first with the foreign legal adviser or the instructing private institutions, such as a bank, as to whether an Apostille is required.

 If witnesses are required, it is important to get instructions as to how many witnesses must be present.

-Acknowledgements must be amended, so rather than ‘state’ the wording is changed to the jurisdiction, for example ‘England’, and instead of ‘county’ it is amended to the appropriate place, such as ‘London’. a
+Acknowledgements must be amended, so rather than ‘state’ the wording is changed to the jurisdiction, for example ‘England’, and instead of ‘county’ it is amended to the appropriate place, for example ‘London’ or ‘Oxfordshire’.

-When the receiving jurisdiction (the overseas country where the documentation is intended to be used) is a member of the Hague Apostille Convention, it will accept the signature and seal of a notary public, if it has been certified by the Foreign Commonwealth Development Office (FCDO), on behalf of the British Government.
-This process is known as apostille, and I can assist with this if you wish.
+When the receiving jurisdiction (the overseas country where the documentation is intended to be used) is a member of the Hague Apostille Convention, it will accept the signature and seal of a notary public with an Apostille affixed.

 When the receiving jurisdiction is not a party of the Apostille Convention and the foreign recipient requires verification of my signature and seal, then consular legalisation must be applied for.